-Roxadustat is our most advanced product candidate, an oral small molecule inhibitor of HIF-PH activity that acts by stimulating the body's natural pathway of erythropoiesis, or red blood cell production.
-We received our first NDA approval in China for roxadustat for the treatment of anemia caused by CKD in dialysis patients in December of 2018.
+Roxadustat is our most advanced product, an oral small molecule inhibitor of HIF-PH activity that acts by stimulating the body's natural pathway of erythropoiesis, or red blood cell production.
+In August 2019, roxadustat (China tradename: [][][]®) received marketing authorization in China for the treatment of anemia caused by CKD in non-dialysis patients (adding non-dialysis to the label for dialysis which was approved in 2018).
+In September 2019, roxadustat (Japan tradename Evrenzo®) was approved in Japan for the treatment of anemia associated with CKD in dialysis patients.